 zereight/gitlab-mcp — The Community Standard

-zereight/gitlab-mcp (1,200 stars, MIT) is the dominant community GitLab MCP server.
+zereight/gitlab-mcp (1,400 stars, MIT) is the dominant community GitLab MCP server, now at v2.1.2 (April 18, 2026).
 It covers far more than CI/CD — merge requests, issues, repositories, branches, projects, labels, releases, users — but includes a dedicated pipeline toolset.

 85+ tools across modular toolsets:

-• Plus branches, projects, labels, releases, milestones, wiki
+- Plus branches, projects, labels, releases, milestones, wiki, emoji reactions

-GitLab also has an official MCP server (glab mcp serve) that provides tools through their CLI, with OAuth 2.0 authentication.
-The official server is more limited in scope but backed by GitLab’s security and maintenance guarantees.
+GitLab also has an official MCP server (glab mcp serve) that provides 250+ tools through their CLI, with OAuth 2.0 authentication.
+The official server is still marked as experimental (“not ready for production use”) but offers the broadest tool coverage — though at a cost of ~25K context tokens.

 What works well